Skip to content

 • model

-• gemini_cli.token.usage (Counter, Int): Counts the number of tokens used.
+• gemini_cli.token.usage (Counter, Int): Counts tokens used.

 • Attributes: